adriel/nginx-init/README.md

 Notes
 ====================
-This is a modified nginx init `apt-get` script should work with a vanilla (defaults) build of nginx.
+This is a modified nginx init `apt-get` script.
+It should work with a vanilla (defaults) build of nginx.

 Example
 ====================